Katherine Paul: Early life

+Career

 Mother of My Children (2017)

 Paul's first release as Black Belt Eagle Scout was an eight-song self-titled EP in 2014.
-Her next release was 2017's Mother Of My Children, Black Belt Eagle Scout's debut album.
+Her next release was 2017's Mother of My Children, Black Belt Eagle Scout's debut album.
 Paul played all the instruments on the album including bass, keyboard, percussion, organ, vibraphone, and piano, in addition to guitar, drums, and vocals.
 The album was recorded at the Unknown recording studio, a converted church in Anacortes.
 During the recording session, Paul stayed on the reservation with her parents.
-The first two tracks are accompanied by music videos by Diné filmmakers Demian DinéYazhi’ (“Soft Stud”) and Evan James Wood (“Indians Never Die”).
+The first two tracks are accompanied by music videos by Diné filmmakers Demian DinéYazhi' ("Soft Stud") and Evan James Wood ("Indians Never Die").
 Songs on the album deal with topics such as loss, grief, heartbreak, and Paul's identity as an indigenous queer woman.
 In 2016, her mentor Geneviève Castrée died of pancreatic cancer.
 Paul says music is what helped her process her grief during this time.
 This Paul accredits to her Native upbringing and the healing, spiritual roles that singing and drumming played for her during her upbringing.
-The album's second track “Indians Never Die” is a response to both the Dakota Access Pipeline protests at Standing Rock and to gentrification occurring in Portland.
-Paul is open and vocal about her identity as a “radical indigenous queer feminist”.
+The album's second track "Indians Never Die" is a response to both the Dakota Access Pipeline protests at Standing Rock and to gentrification occurring in Portland.
+Paul is open and vocal about her identity as a "radical indigenous queer feminist".

 Critical reception

 Black Belt Eagle Scout has been compared to other West Coast bands such as Mazzy Star and Nirvana.
-The Seattle Times refers to Black Belt Eagle Scout's sound as “intrinsically Northwest,” because of Paul's blending of Pacific Northwest rock and Coast Salish traditional music.
-Pitchfork magazine calls Mother of My Children “a collection of pensive rock songs saturated with an oceanic mood.”
+The Seattle Times refers to Black Belt Eagle Scout's sound as "intrinsically Northwest", because of Paul's blending of Pacific Northwest rock and Coast Salish traditional music.
+Pitchfork calls Mother of My Children "a collection of pensive rock songs saturated with an oceanic mood".
+John Amen of PopMatters gave The Land, the Water, the Sky a score of 9/10, noting, "Black Belt Eagle Scout teaches us, guides, and inspires us, all the while dazzling us with lush atmospheres, seismic rhythms, and a voice that unfurls from another and perhaps a better world."